ncatlab/nlab-content/pages/8/4/3/0/348/content.md

 is the presheaf that to every $W$ assigns the set of all maps $W \to V$ that factor through any one of the $U_i$.

-It is in this way that sieves and their associated subfunctors encode the notion of _cover_ of an object $V$: they tell us which of all the maps into $V$ do factor through the cover.
+It is in this way that sieves and their associated subfunctors encapsulate the notion of _cover_ of an object $V$: they tell us which of all the maps into $V$ do factor through the cover.

 And, to end this pedagocial piece with an outlook to indicate the gain in understanding this achieves: